-Each state's focus is summarized below, including funding decisions as of May 31, 2022:
+Each state's focus is summarized below, including funding decisions as of December 31, 2021:

 Alabama - The Alabama SEP is administered by the Alabama Gulf Coast Recovery Council, which is chaired by Alabama's Governor, co-chaired by the Director of the Alabama State Port Authority, and includes the Chairman of the Baldwin County Commission, the President of the Mobile County Commission, and the Mayors of Bayou La Batre, Dauphin Island, Fairhope, Gulf Shores, Mobile, and Orange Beach.
 The RESTORE Act allocates \$327,043,127 in Spill Impact Component funding to Alabama.
-These funds will be allocated through 2031, and do not reflect the total amount available to be awarded at this time.
-To date, the Council has approved the initial Alabama SEP, a planning SEP, and a 2022 SEP amendment for a total of \$169,856,727 in approved Spill Impact Component funding.
-As of May 31, 2022, almost \$130M has been awarded to Alabama to implement projects described in the SEP.
+To date, the Council has approved the initial Alabama SEP and a planning SEP for a total of \$132,695,727 in approved Spill Impact Component funding.
+As of December 31, 2021, almost \$113M has been awarded to Alabama to implement projects described in the SEP.

 The Alabama SEP includes 30 separate activities across the coast of Alabama, including funds for SEP planning.
-Approximately 65% of the funds approved in the Alabama SEP are allocated to ecosystem restoration and protection, 8% to improving State parks, 18% to infrastructure, 6% to planning assistance, and the remaining amounts to promotion of tourism and Gulf seafood.
+Approximately 65% of the funds approved in the Alabama SEP are allocated to ecosystem restoration and protection, 8% to improving State parks,

+18% to infrastructure, 6% to planning assistance, and the remaining amounts to promotion of tourism and Gulf seafood.
 The Alabama Gulf Coast Recovery Council will amend the Alabama SEP to add more projects and/or make changes to approved projects, as appropriate.

 • Florida - The Florida SEP is administered by the Gulf Consortium, a public entity comprising Florida's 23 Gulf Coast counties, from Escambia County in the western panhandle to Monroe County on the southern tip of Florida.
 The RESTORE Act allocates \$294,338,815 in Spill Impact Component funding to Florida.
-These funds will be allocated through 2031, and do not reflect the total amount available to be awarded at this time.
 The total amount approved in the Florida SEP and amendments is roughly equal to Florida's total SEP allocation.
-As of May 31, 2022, more than \$56M has been awarded to the Gulf Consortium to implement projects described in the SEP.
+As of December 31, 2021, more than \$33M has been awarded to the Gulf Consortium to implement projects described in the SEP.